 For instance, the development of the pre-flight checklist for pilots to use before taking off was introduced during WW11 following the crash during a flight demonstration of the B-17 “Flying Fortress” Bomber when the plane was deemed “too difficult to fly” but it a pre-flight checklist was developed to fly the plane successfully.
 This improved safety and reduced pilot error and we still use a similar checklist today.

-They also use checklists in hospitals where they also help to reduce deaths.
+They also use checklists in hospitals, where they also help to reduce deaths.
 They haven’t always been popular, but when surgical teams started using them, deaths dropped by 40%.
 Doctors also use checklists when they insert central lines into patients.
-The risk of infection is high but they can reduce it when doctors follow a checklist.
+The risk of infection is high, but they can reduce it when doctors follow a checklist.

 Why is a checklist important?
-Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out, again and again, are completed perfectly every time, then use a checklist.
+Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out, again and again, is completed perfectly every time, then use a checklist.

 A checklist tool could help change your business.